Skip to main content

 About

-Hotel Architect is a single player strategy game.
+Hotel Architect is a single player economy city builder game with a economy theme.
 It was developed by Pathos Interactive and was released on May 20, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews